 How can I make changes or cancel an application?

 - Any change or update to your application information must be submitted in writing to the Admissions Office.
 Changes in personal information such as addresses or phone numbers can only be done via the personal Minerva account.
 Details can be found in the PIN and Personal Updates section of the Minerva guide.An application can be cancelled via your Minerva account.

 Do I need to submit my exchange or study-abroad transcripts?

-- Yes, as per the Academic Records page.
+- Yes.
 The only exception would be if your host institution shows the credits and the grades of your study-abroad session on its own transcript.